lukeevans603/lukeevans603.github.io/_pages/index.md

 # Welcome!

-I’m Dr. Luke Evans, an ecologist and conservation scientist focused on applying quantitative tools to real-world biodiversity challenges.

----
-Welcome!
-I’m Luke Evans — a conservation ecologist using quantitative tools to tackle pressing biodiversity challenges.
-Whether it’s modeling crocodile translocations or building decision tools for invasive species management, I’m passionate about turning science into action.
+I am Dr.&nbsp;Luke&nbsp;J.&nbsp;Evans, a quantitative ecologist and conservation scientist at the University of Florida and the U.S.&nbsp;Geological Survey.
+My work combines remote sensing, structured decision‑making and field ecology to address biodiversity challenges—from protecting migratory shorebirds and crocodilians in Florida to managing invasive species.
+Whether applying structured decision‑making to enhance conservation or building decision‑support tools for invasive species management, I'm passionate about turning science into action.

----

-As an ecologist and conservation scientist focused on applying quantitative tools to real-world biodiversity challenges.
-My work spans from modeling translocation effects on American crocodile populations to building decision support tools for invasive species management.

-I currently serve as a Postdoctoral Researcher with the University of Florida, where I apply structured decision-making to improve conservation outcomes for shorebirds and crocodilians in Florida.
-Previously, I held research appointments at Stanford, Arizona State, and Cardiff University, contributing to projects involving LiDAR-based biodiversity mapping, habitat connectivity, and wildlife conservation in Malaysian Borneo.

-My expertise lies at the intersection of conservation planning, remote sensing, and quantitative ecology, and I'm passionate about translating complex science into actionable outcomes.
+Before joining UF and USGS, I held postdoctoral appointments at Arizona State University, Stanford University and Cardiff University, where I developed LiDAR‑based biodiversity metrics, built habitat connectivity models and contributed to establishing a 400,000‑ha protected area in Malaysian Borneo【33390144944205†L29-L38】.
+I earned my Ph.D., M.Res. and B.Sc. in Ecology from Cardiff University, focusing on Bornean orangutan habitat use, remote‑sensing‑based biodiversity mapping and botanical sciences【33390144944205†L51-L60】.

+My research has been published in journals such as *Trends in Ecology & Evolution*, *Journal of Biogeography*, *Frontiers in Ecology and the Environment*, *Global Ecology and Biogeography* and *Biological Conservation*【33390144944205†L70-L78】.
+According to Google Scholar, my work has been cited over 660 times and my h‑index is 13.

 <img src="{{ site.baseurl }}/images/ED1DFF1B-1320-40FE-97D4-B236D34AC9D1_1_105_c.jpeg" alt="Banner image" style="width:100%; max-height:400px; object-fit: cover; margin-bottom: 2rem;" />

-Here's a live demo of my invasive species decision support app:
+Here's a live demo of my invasive species decision-support app:

 <iframe src="https://cporosus24.shinyapps.io/FWC_tool_climate_scenarios/"
         width="100%"